huichiayu/CMSE802-FS21/index.md

 # Welcome to CMSE802
 ## Methods of Computational Modeling and Data Analysis

+### Here are some quick links to important course information

 You can use the [editor on GitHub](https://github.com/huichiayu/CMSE802-FS21/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.